marianogappa/crypto-predictions/README.md

 - `PREDICTIONS_DAEMON_DURATION`: defaults to 60 seconds.
 The format is as described here: https://pkg.go.dev/time#ParseDuration.
 - `PREDICTIONS_DEBUG`: set to any value to enable debugging logs.

+#### Market cache configuration

+Market candlestick requests are cached, because most predictions ask the same candlesticks to the same exchanges over and over again.

+There are separate caches for separate candlestick intervals.

+Each cache entry stores up to 500 subsequent candlesticks of a given metric.

+The following configurations specify how many cache entries exist per metric per candlestick interval.
+Entry eviction strategy is LRU.

+If memory is not a problem, the higher the better!

+- `PREDICTIONS_MARKET_CACHE_SIZE_1_MINUTE`: defaults to 10000
+- `PREDICTIONS_MARKET_CACHE_SIZE_1_HOUR`: defaults to 1000
+- `PREDICTIONS_MARKET_CACHE_SIZE_1_DAY`: defaults to 1000

 ## Components

 **API**